reactjs/react.dev/content/tutorial/tutorial.md

       // the rest has not changed
 ```

-You can now change the Board's `handleClick` function to return early by ignoring a click if someone has won the game or if a Square is already filled:
+We can now change the Board's `handleClick` function to return early by ignoring a click if someone has won the game or if a Square is already filled:

 ```javascript{3-5}
   handleClick(i) {